akka/akka-management/docs/src/main/paradox/discovery.md

   version="$version$"
 }

-And configure it to be used as default discovery implementation in your `application.conf`:
+And configure it to be used as discovery implementation in your `application.conf` and `async-dns` to be uses as the Akka DNS resolver:

 ```
-akka.discovery {
+akka {
-  method = akka-dns
+  discovery.method = akka-dns
+  io.dns.resolver = async-dns
 }
 ```